rickstaa/real-panda-control-examples/README.md

 # Real panda control examples

-This repository contains a simple example launch file for controlling the physical Panda robot using Moveit.
-It can be used to check whether the realtime kernel was setup correctly ([see the panda documentation](https://frankaemika.github.io/docs/installation_linux.html)).
+This repository contains several examples for controlling the real panda robot.
+It was created as a supliment to the official[panda documentation](https://frankaemika.github.io/docs/installation_linux.html).
+Further it serves as a storage place for several problems I encountered while working with the panda robot (see the [discussions section](https://github.com/rickstaa/real-panda-control-examples/discussions)).

 ## Clone instructions